techidaily/site-windows11/source/_posts/the-ultimate-guide-to-photo-resizing-on-windows-11-6-steps.md

 ## 5\.
 How to Resize Images via Windows 11’s Context Menu

  Some third-party editing apps for images integrate with File Explorer’s context menu.
 CoolTweak and Image Resizer are two such apps that add options for resizing images to the context menu.
 Those options enable you to resize images by right-clicking their files in Explorer.
-Check out our guide about[adding resize image options to the context menu](https://www.makeuseof.com/windows-11-resize-image-context-menu/) for further details about CoolTweak and Image Resizer.
+Check out our guide about [adding resize image options to the context menu](https://www.makeuseof.com/windows-11-resize-image-context-menu/) for further details about CoolTweak and Image Resizer.

 ## 6\.
 How to Batch Resize Images With FastStone Photo Resizer

  FastStone Photo Resizer is a freeware app designed for applying basic image editing to multiple files.
 You can utilize that software to batch resize, crop, rename, and convert image files.
 It also includes options for adding watermarks and text to pictures.
 You can batch-resize images with FastStone Photo Resizer as follows:

-1. Open the[FastStone Photo Resizer](https://www.faststone.org/FSResizerDownload.htm) download page.
+1. Open the [FastStone Photo Resizer](https://www.faststone.org/FSResizerDownload.htm) download page.
 2. Click the green**download** option for the EXE file.
 3. Double-click**FSResizerSetup44.exe** in whatever folder includes the downloaded FastStone Photo Resizer setup file.
 4. Select**Next** \>**I Agree** \>**Install** within the software’s setup wizard.